GOH8910/QR_Code_Invitation/README.md

 # 🎟️ QR Code Party Invitation System

 This Python-based project automates the invitation process for events.
 It reads RSVP data from an Excel file or Google Sheets, generates **unique QR codes** for each guest, and sends **personalised email invitations**.
 Upon arrival, guests can scan their QR codes for check-in, allowing for efficient attendance tracking.
+Originally built as a fun project for a Halloween party, this system was designed to simplify invitation management and guest check-ins.
+While it started as a seasonal hack, it can easily be adapted for any event requiring QR-based invitations and attendance tracking.

 ---